What is a Go-to-Market Strategy? GTM Plan Template + Examples

 The Self-Service model

-This works best for simple products with a low-cost point and high volume of sales.
-It’s difficult to build, but, when successful, it sees a short sales cycle, zero cost to hire salespeople, and is highly profitable.
+This works best for simple products with a low-cost point and high sales volume.
+It can be difficult to build, but when successful, it sees a short sales cycle, zero cost to hire salespeople, and is highly profitable.

 While you won’t need a sales team, you will need a marketing team to drive traffic and conversions to your site.
 The core marketing team would likely include growth marketing, performance marketing, and content marketing experts, though there will likely be other team members as well.